gschmutz/kafka-workshop/05-working-with-avro-and-java/README.md

 docker exec -ti streamingplatform_schema_registry_1 bash
 ```

-And then invoke the `kafka-avro-console-consumer` similar to the "normal" consumer consumer seen so far.
+And then invoke the `kafka-avro-console-consumer` similar to the "normal" consumer seen so far.

 ```
 kafka-avro-console-consumer --bootstrap-server broker-1:9092 --topic test-java-avro-topic